BrutalBirdie/brave-bookmark-tabgroup/README.md

 - **Automatic Tab Group Assignment**: When you open a bookmark, it automatically opens in its assigned tab group
 - **Folder Support**: Assign entire bookmark folders to tab groups - all bookmarks in the folder will open in the assigned group
 - **Easy Management**: Use the extension popup to manage all your bookmark-to-tab-group assignments
-- **Context Menu Integration**: Right-click on any bookmark in the bookmark bar to quickly edit its tab group assignment

 ## Installation